Delve deeper into some of the works in our collection with our In Focus series!

 The Wonder of Weeds

 Discover the mysterious and surprising qualities of plants

 Ireland’s leading research centre for art and art history

 Podcasts - Vermeer

-A series of podcasts in association with the exhibition 'Vermeer
+A series of live recordings of lectures delivered in association

 A reading list of American literature and poetry.